 The Overwatch 2 release date will be in 2022 at the earliest.
 Hopes that we’d see Overwatch 2 in 2021 were dashed in a February 2021 financial call in which Dennis Durkin, Activision Blizzard CFO, revealed that we won’t be seeing the follow-up to Blizzard’s 2016 team-based shooter this year.

 There was no release date announcement during BlizzCon 2021 as many had hoped for, but we did get a Behind the Scenes trailer, updating us on the game’s progress, and an insight into the development of a few of the new Overwatch 2 maps.

 Overwatch 2 trailer

-We were treated to two trailers on Overwatch 2’s announcement.
-The first focuses on the game’s story and you can find it below.
-Above you’ll find the gameplay trailer, which gives us a quick tease of the game’s new Push mode alongside the player customisation available in Hero Missions.
+Alongside the Behind the Scenes video, we have been treated to two trailers on Overwatch 2’s announcement; a story trailer, and the gameplay trailer below, which gives us a quick tease of the game’s new Push mode alongside the player customisation available in Hero Missions.

 Overwatch 2 gameplay

 The first snippet of PvP gameplay we’ve gotten is the new Push mode.
 It works a lot like the traditional Escort mode and tasks one team with moving a payload from one point to the next.
 The other team, meanwhile, have to stop the other team from progressing.
 The main difference here is that the payload has a robot to do the moving for you, so you don’t need to play around having teammates on the payload.
 The mode will feature in Quickplay and Competitive, though there are some details we don’t know yet – such as if the big robot has any health or can be affected by player abilities.
 This mode will be playable on Overwatch 1 alongside its sequel.